-- 1. are helpful, or looking out for themselves; - 2. try to be fair, or take advantage of you; and - 3. can be trusted, or you can't be too careful, (Fig. 3.1).
+- 1. are helpful, vs. look out for themselves - 2. try to be fair, vs take advantage of you - 3. can be trusted, vs you can't be too careful (Fig 3.1)

 The majority of young people also feel that the state of education and healthcare is either good, or neither bad nor good (Fig. 3.2), and that their satisfaction with the economy, government and democracy is limited to an extent (Fig. 3.4).

 Safety after dark is an issue for a fair share of young people in the UK: one third of young women and young people living in a big city, and nearly half of those who experience poor economic conditions feel unsafe to walk alone in the local area after dark (Fig. 3.3).